PG29Vinicius/VFS-TeamProject-TrenchcoatKobalds/Readme.txt

 - Kick is stronger but slower
 - Punch is weaker but faster
-- Tank enemies take more hits to kill
-- Tank enemies are harder to push
 - Use grapple to move around fast
 - Enemies will chase you automatically